MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-dotnet-sdk.md

 az login
 ```
 ### 3. Follow the instructions that appear:
-This usually involves opening a browser and entering a code provided in the terminal to authenticate.
+It involves selecting an account which redirects you to the browser and then selecting a subscription id/name on the command line.

 ## Install the required packages.